As of January 2020 I have relocated my office. Out with the old and in with the new! It’s a new decade and an upgrade. Welcome to my new office!

 - children and adolescents

 As a therapist I combine family systems and psychodynamic theory, behavioral techniques and cognitive interventions to help my clients move toward a healthier, happier and more balanced life.
-In my continued efforts to work with trauma survivors, in addition to using EMDR, I have recently added Trauma Sensitive Yoga, as adjunct to psychotherapy.
+In my continued efforts to work with trauma survivors, in addition to doing EMDR therapy.
+I have recently (February 2020) completed an 18 hour training seminar on Complex Post Traumatic Stress Disorder (C-PTSD) and EMDR therapy.
+I continue to gain knowledge on trauma and it’s effects on all of us individually and socially.

 “Because trauma affects the body’s physiology, and because traumatic memories are often stored somatically, leaders in the field are increasingly insisting that trauma treatment must incorporate the body… practitioners are able to cultivate the ability to remain present, to notice and tolerate inner experience, and to develop a new relationship with their body.
 This body-based practice then has a ripple effect on emotional and mental health, or relationships, and on one’s experience of living in the world.”
 Overcoming trauma thru Yoga, Reclaiming your Body, by David Emerson and Elizabeth Hopper, PhD.